waynodiablo/Oystercard/battle_ships_web/battle_ships_web_cucumber.md

 * [Tansaku's BattleShips](https://github.com/tansaku/battleships_mvp_sequence)
 * [Ben's Battleships](https://github.com/silvabox/battleships) (`gem install battleships`)

+Note, if you use Ben's version, you can install it as a gem.
+If you do this, you can start this walkthrough in a clean folder with no code.

 First we need to make sure that the code we wrote for battleships is in the right places.
 As before we will need a ``lib`` and a ``spec`` directory.
 [Sinatra](../pills/sinatra_1.md) can work with just these directories, but in a _"real"_ project you will see a few more.
 By the end of this project our directory structure will look a little more complex than anything we have seen so far:

 ```